gitbls/sdm/Docs/Disk-Encryption.md

   * **Debug hint**
     * `journalctl | grep sdm-run-defer-pluglists` and look for errors
 * After a reboot the system has a **fully encrypted rootfs and data partition**

+### NBDE and cryptpart

+NBDE can be used when encrypting partitions with `cryptpart`.
+A passphrase or keyfile must be used in conjunction with `nbde-server`.
+The `keyfile-location` can only be `root`; keyfile on a USB disk is not supported, which is unfortunate.
+The complexity of making a USB-located keyfile work correctly with NBDE appears to be insurmountable.
+That said, I'm still hoping for an obvious and reliable fix to magically appear to remove this restriction.

+Due to systemd dependency complexities, NBDE unlocking of data partitions is accomplished through a separate service, `sdm-cryptpart-<cryptname>`.
+The service tries to use NBDE to unlock the partition for a preset amount of time.
+If that fails, for whatever reason, the partition will be instead unlocked using:
+* A configured keyfile in /root
+* A password entered on the console

+For the password scenario the password will likely need to be entered using the `systemd-tty-ask-password-agent --query` command.
+This command will accept the encrypted partition passphrase and unlock and mount the partition.

 ## Exploring and Mounting Encrypted Disks